mathieu-benoit/copy-azurewebapp-to-slot/README.md

-This sample consists on documenting how you could restore a backup from one Azure Web App to one of its slot by using Visual Studio Team Services (VSTS).
+This sample consists on documenting how you could copy one Azure Web App to one slot by using PowerShell.

-Two approaches are taken here, it's the opportunity to play with VSTS and Powershell:
+3 approaches are taken here, it's the opportunity to play with Powershell:
 - [First approach](Backup-Restore-Approach.md) - Use the built-in Azure Web App Backup and Restore feature with the high level steps:
   - Get the associated Powershell script;
   - Restore one Backup to one other slot.